wikimedia/wikimedia-discovery-rainbow/tab_documentation/failure_suggests.md

 Notes
 ------

-* __Anotation "A"__: On 13 April 2016 we switched to a new data format for zero results rate (see [T132503](https://phabricator.wikimedia.org/T132503)) wherein we stopped lumping in different query types into just two categories ("Full-Text Search" and "Prefix Search").
+* '__A__': On 13 April 2016 we switched to a new data format for zero results rate (see [T132503](https://phabricator.wikimedia.org/T132503)) wherein we stopped lumping in different query types into just two categories ("Full-Text Search" and "Prefix Search").
 The ZRR data were backfilled from 1 February 2016 under the new format which breaks down ZRR into the individual query types.
 We also began filtering out irrelevant query types (see [T131196#2200560](https://phabricator.wikimedia.org/T131196#2200560)) and requests with unknown number of hits ("-1" in the database).
+* '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
+See [T150915](https://phabricator.wikimedia.org/T150915) for more details.

 Questions, bug reports, and feature suggestions
 ------